petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 We just need something to tie them all together into a simpler, vertically-integrated research-focused experience with a gentler learning curve.
-Let's now talk about what such a solution would look like.

 ### Key concepts